mohankoli/mohan-front-end-developer-course/React/react_hooks_advanced.md

 ---

 ## 1. `useState` Hook
+State is data that can change over time in a component.
 - Allows functional components to maintain internal state.
 - Returns a state value + setter function.
-- Triggers re-render when setter is called.
+- when state changes components re-renders

 **Example:**
 ```jsx